mitloehn/csvtyp/README.md

 rayner.py

+- named entity recognition with DBPedia and Wikidata gazetteer

-- go through CSV corpus and check via subset, O(n^2)
+- check for reference via subset, O(n^2)

 - use ray package for parallel processing

+tables.py

+- run SQL queries on csv.db and create nice Latex tabular code

+- each table is assigned a macro name starting with \tabs

 full run about 4 hours: